jhildenbiddle/css-vars-ponyfill/README.md

 ### options.onComplete

-Callback after all CSS has been processed, new CSS has been generated, and (optionally) the DOM has been updated.
+Callback after all CSS has been processed, legacy-compatible CSS has been generated, and (optionally) the DOM has been updated.

 - Type: `function`
 - Arguments: